kayoumido/Find-My-Movie/README.md

     fmmUser { ...
     fmmUser.cs

+## 2. Work environment
+This project was realised on computer, provided by the CPNV, with the following characteristics :
+    * OS : Windows 7 Entreprise - Service pack 1
+    * CPU : Intel Core i7-6700 @ 3.40GHZ
+    * RAM : 16Gb
+    * System type : 64bits

+![alt text][System configuration]

-## 2. Database
+## 4. Database
 Initialy the project was using JSON files and not a database, but after a few changes, we had the change and implement a database.

 Before implementing a database, we had to choose a database managment system (DBSM).
 There's a wide array of DBMS to choose from (MySQL, SQL, NoSQL, SQLite, etc..).
-To avoid using an external server to host the database, we decided to use a local database, since Struan had some experience with SQLite, we went with it.
+To avoid using an external server to host the database, we decided to use a local database, since Struan and Antoine had some experience with SQLite, we went with it.

-### 2.1 Creating the database
+### 4.1 Creating the database
 To keep it as simple as possible, we created tables for the elements that were returned by the API.

     movie